 While eating disorders may have different symptoms, there are warning signs that parents can look out for when examining their child’s relationship with food.

 So how can you identify eating disorders in adolescence and help your child?
-Chase Kerrey, LPC, the chief clinical officer at Doorways Phoenix — an outpatient clinic in Arizona — shared some insights.
+Chase Kerrey, a licensed professional counselor and chief clinical officer at the Embark Behavioral Health outpatient clinic in Phoenix, Arizona, shared some insights.

 Types of Eating Disorders